manell0/MileStone-1-Couronne/README.md

 ## Deploying on GitHub Pages

-To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+To deploy this page to GitHub Pages from its GitHub repository, the following steps shuld taken:

 1. Log into [GitHub or create an account](https://github.com/).
 2. Locate the GitHub Repository.